Fundamental scaling relationships revealed in the optical light curves of tidal disruption events: TDE scaling relationships

-It is interesting to note that the energy radiated in the early time $g$-band light curves correlates with black hole mass with a linear $\M$ scaling (Fig. \ref{EradScale}), which is not dissimilar to this debris energy change scaling.
+It is interesting to note that the energy radiated in the early time $g$-band light curves correlates with black hole mass with a linear $\M$ scaling (Fig. \ref{EradScale}), which is not dissimilar to this debris energy change scaling. {However, the typical radiated energy in the $g$-band is a factor $\sim 100$ smaller than this value, assuming solar stellar parameters, at $\M = 10^6 M_\odot$. }

 If the peak luminosity inherits the same black hole mass scaling as the energy change of the debris streams, then the empirical scaling of Fig. \ref{PeakScale} could be understood.
 However, this would require that the timescale over which energy is liberated does not scale with black hole mass, something which is not expected from the classical fall-back timescale calculation \beq t_{\rm fb} = 41 \left({\M \over 10^6 M_\odot}\right)^{1/2} \, \left({R_\star \over R_\odot}\right)^{3/2} \, \left({M_\star \over M_\odot}\right)^{-1} \,\, {\rm days}. \eeq